era/elias.sh/markdown/posts/peg_and_rust.md

 The Wikipedia description of it does not seem easy to parse (pun intended), it basically defines PEGs in contrast with CFGs.

 Both PEG and CFG can be used to create parsers for programming languages.
-The main difference is that PEG cannot be ambiguous and “PEG's choice operator is ordered.
-If the first alternative succeeds, the second alternative is ignored.
-Thus ordered choice is not commutative, unlike unordered choice as in context-free grammars” (Wikipedia).
+The main difference is that PEG cannot be ambiguous, so in theory you can easily read the PEG file and understand the grammar.

 Let’s take a look at [PEST](https://pest.rs/) a PEG Rust Library with an example from their documentation.
-Quoting their website: “The following is an example of a grammar for a list of alpha-numeric identifiers where the first identifier does not start with a digit”:
+The following is an example of a grammar for a list of alpha-numeric identifiers where the first identifier does not start with a digit:

 ```
 alpha = { 'a'..'z' | 'A'..'Z' }